Amir0reza/Obfuscator_example/README.md

-This is the answer of for hiding the javascript file for the front end
+This is the answer for hiding the javascript file for the front end

 I have consider a sample project of mine which is simple as an example. tryed to do the Ofuscate method to hide the code